kuutsav/information-retrieval/README.md

 10. **Unsupervised training of SBERT - GPL** [[Notebook](./9_unsupervised_training_gpl.ipynb)]

     We will look into GPL, Generative Pseudo Labeling for Unsupervised Domain Adaptation of Dense Retrieval.

-## Roadmap

-- Approximate Nearest Neighbor techniques
-- Vector databases

-## Requirements

-All the notebooks have been tested in python version 3.9.12

-- datasets==2.3.2
-- numpy==1.21.5
-- torch==1.11.0
-- transformers==4.20.1
-- sentence_transformers==2.2.2